 You are responsible for managing your work awards appropriately.
 If your FWS or WW funds run out, you must stop working on campus.
 You cannot continue working in your position on a volunteer basis.

 Non academic year employment

-Students do not earn their work-study allotments during January Break (except when performing paid community service), Senior Week, Commencement-Reunion Weekend, or summer break.
+Students do not earn their work-study or Wheaton Work allotments during January Break (except when performing paid community service), Senior Week, Commencement-Reunion Weekend, or summer break.
 During these time periods, students hired by individual departments are paid from the department's operations budget.
 New Request for Hire/Work Authorization Forms (RWAF) must be completed so that student workers can be processed on the nonacademic year student payroll.